(Q6 on my birth plan – positions for labour)

 In The Business of Being Born, Michael Odent, the reknown doctor from France, explains why doctors want women on their backs – it makes their job of observing and interfering much easier.
 He shows, in the video, the best position for a woman, which has him low down –hard on his back, but better for the labouring woman.

 In reality, the best position for a labouring woman is the one she’s comfortable in.
 I spent most of my pregnancy with Ameli practicing squatting so I could give birth in that position.
+I also highly recommend every woman choosing a home birth to hire a maternity nurse.
 When it came down to it though, I found having my back out of the water to be excruciating and ended up delivering in the pool, sitting bolt upright.
 An illogical position, but a perfect one for me.
 Below are a few suggestions for the best positions to labour in.
 The links go to videos with detailed instructions on each position.
 (Some videos are linked more than once.)
 I’ve also collaborated with Joni Rae from Kitchen Witch who has drawn up two beautiful printable pages for you to print out and keep with your birth plan to remind yourself of the different positions when the time comes.
 Feel free to print and share them, but please remember to attribute them to her.
 There are two of the same of each, with different spellings of labour/labor.
 Choose whichever you prefer!

 IF the link on the images don’t work, please use these below: